 - Scrape down the sides and add in half the icing sugar, give it a stir until roughly combined and add in the rest of the icing sugar and pinch of salt.
 Mix on low until just combined then turn the speed up to medium high until fluffy.

 - Assembling Swiss roll: Carefully peel the baking paper away from the sponge (still leaving the baking paper underneath though, you just want to separate it to make rolling easier.)
 Spread about 3/4 of the cream cheese frosting evenly over the sponge and carefully roll it up from the short end.
+Alternatively you could use some whipped cream instead.
 Wrap it in some plastic wrap and refrigerate for about an hour ensuring the cake is seam side down.

 - When ready to serve, trim 1/2 an inch off each end and pipe the remaining icing on top for decoration (optional) and lightly dust with some icing sugar.

 If you love to bake then check out my other sweet treats!